cs6006/cs6006.github.io/content/blog/second.md

 them away from that: "Well some days you may want to order nothing at all; reserve no card for that."

-Another proposed balancing the card between red and blue, or swapping quickly between red and blue; I steered them clear of these too.
+Someone proposed balancing the card between red and blue, or swapping quickly between red and blue; I steered them clear of these too.
 After a minute I offered each city a second card, and they had an answer right away.
 The old rules would remain, and *any* two cards would mean hot